windy40/openstreetmap-carto-de/README.md

 An adaptation of the "German" Mapnik style to the CartoCSS structure used by the international style.
 The rest of this README is the original text from the international style.

-The style is designed to use with a HSTORE DATABASE in mind.
-But is also working without it if all the required columns are added to a style.
+The style is designed to use with a HSTORE-only DATABASE in mind.
 In our production setup we are using the provided views to osm2pgsql tables with hstore to simulate columns.

+This way, the database Layout is also capablo of rendering the upstream style without any changes.

 We are doing our best to keep this fork in sync with upstream.

 As a result we will always require at least the same Software versions of carto, mapnik, postgis, etc. as upstream.

+This repository does also contain a localized version branch of CartoCSS without other style changes.
+To use this you will also need the German style HSTORE-only DATABASE layout.

 # OpenStreetMap Carto